writememe/blog.danielteycheney.com/content/about/_index.md

 - Deployed a network on a oil rig off the coast of Ghana
 - Completed offshore survival training (Think what to do if a helicopter crashes at sea...)
-- Had a cablers license and used to provision analog phone services (Yes, fax lines!)
+- Had a cabling license and used to provision analog phone services (Yes, fax lines!)
 - Used to do a lot of VoIP work
 - Have worked on Frame Relay circuits
 - Replaced and installed UPSs in a variety of "network racks"